aiteq/messenger-bot/README.md

     }
 }
 ```
-The chat extension class must implement two methods:
-- `getView()` - returns name of extension's view
-- `getModel()` - provides data to be used in the view
+The chat extension class must implement abstract method `getModel()` that provides data to be used in the view.

 The `getModel` is called every time an extension is requested.